ritaturk/xenko-docs/manual/getting-started/create-assets.md

 	_Add asset from Asset view tab_

+    And then selecting the specific model we'd like to add.
+In our case: Sphere.

 	The asset is added to the **Asset view** tab.

 	![Procedural Model added to Asset view tab](media/asset-creation-asset-view-tab-procedural-model.png)